Sreeraj-nair/WebServices-SOAPUI/README.md

 - It support multiple format like JSON, HTML, XML, Plain text file too.
 - It is fast as compared to SOAP.
 - It is not a protocol like SOAP, its just an architectural design.

+Rest Services are Light Weighted
+- Means less data transfer between client and server machine, ultimately need less bandwidth and fast.
+- In case of SOAP we can access complete application using WSDL.
+But in case of REST we can access only 1 functionality (Resource) by using URI.
+- REST uses main HTTP methods:
+* 1. GET to retreive resource
+* 2. POST to create resource
+* 3. PUT to update resource
+* 4. DELETE to Delete resource

 ### Response Codes categories?
 - 1XX - Information based